hpcleuven/VscDocumentation/source/software/singularity.rst

 Good use cases include:

-- Containers can be useful to run software that is hard to install on HPC systems, e.g., GUI applications legacy software, and so on.
+- Containers can be useful to run software that is hard to install on HPC systems, e.g., GUI applications, legacy software, and so on.
+- Containers can be useful to deal with compatibility issues between Linux flavors.
 - You want to create a workflow that can run on VSC infrastructure, but can also be burst to a third-party compute cloud (e.g., AWS or Microsoft Azure) when required.